Smells Like Green Spirit: Manga

 The series started its serialization on August 12, 2011, and finished on February 13, 2013.
 It was published by Fusion Product and two volumes have been released in Japan.
 The manga has been licensed for its publication in Spain by Ediciones Tomodomo.

 Drama CDs

 A series of two Drama CDs have been released.
 The first one was launched on March 28, 2014, while the second one on May 30, 2014.
 The Japanese voice acting cast includes; Yoshitsugu Matsuoka as Mishima, Wataru Hatano as Kirino, Hiroyuki Yoshino as Yumeno, and Kōji Yusa as Yanagida.

+TV drama

+A live-action television drama adaptation was announced on August 23, 2024.